 Similarly, if you ask people, “what are you doing today?” you may get an answer like “the usual, work, school.”
 If, however, you ask, “what are you most looking forward to doing today?” you may get a more meaningful answer “well, I started this blog about transformative interviews, and I am looking forward to writing a post about the importance of asking good questions.”

 However, coming up with these questions on the spot is not always easy.
 To help me become better at asking questions, I have created a 100-transformative-questions challenge for myself.
 My 100-question challenge is to collect a list of 100 tested questions from the helping professions (Coaching, Counselling, Psychology) to help researchers ask more powerful questions.
+The up to date list of questions is here.

 In the meantime, here a question for you: What most excites you about transformative interviews?